lsaffre/djangosite/docs/index.rst

 django-site
 ===========

-Welcome to the project homepage of django-site.
+Welcome to the `django-site` project homepage.

 .. currentmodule:: django_site